 |

-I have received my copy of your book!
-Thoroughly protected, and
+am pleased to report I have received my copy of your book!
+Thoroughly

-muster,
+I can muster,

-FA - Ceres, CA |
+- Ceres, CA |

 |